Chaitanyaa/Just-Ad-D/README.md

 ## Workflow
 * Sample dataset is stored in an EC2 instance.
 * In EC2, simulated messages are produced to page views and click event topics in Confluent Cloud which provides Kafka cluster as a service.
-* The messages are consumed by Spark to process the stream of messages for counting the number of clicks and views for each advertisement within the event-time windows.
+* The messages are consumed by Spark to process the stream of messages.
+* Two main calculations:
+Counting the number of clicks/views for each advertisement within the event-time window
+Top 3 websites with user surge from which platform(Mobile/Tablet/Desktop) and source (Internal/Social/Search)
-* Windowing and watermark usages are demonstrated to handle late and out of order data.
+* Windowing and watermark usages are demonstrated to handle late or out of order data.
 * Each stream processed data is stored in MySQL database with timestamp.
 * The continuous update on to the dB is queried and visualized on to live dashboard built using Plotly Dash.